withastro/docs/contributor-guides/translating-astro-docs.md

 The "Integrations" pages are sub-pages available at the root "Add integrations" page.
 These considerably vary in size, maintenance cost, and complexity.
 The "UI Frameworks" integrations are smaller and easier to maintain, while the others average bigger sizes and are more bound to go through changes.

-The most viewed pages by category, by a considerable margin in comparison to the others,  are respectively, the `@astrojs/react`, `@astrojs/node`, and `@astrojs/tailwind` pages.
+The most viewed pages by category, by a considerable margin, the `@astrojs/react`, `@astrojs/node`, and `@astrojs/tailwind` pages.

-Each integration page contains several specific terms about the integrated technology, increasing the translation complexity especially for those not used to it.
+Each integration page contains several specific terms about the integrated technology, increasing the translation complexity especially for those not familiar with it.

 #### Recipes